MEKO A-200 DEU-class frigate

 Background

-The Niedersachsen-class frigate (F126 / MKS180) is designed as a successor to the Brandenburg-class frigate (F123), and is intended to be used as a multi-role frigate with a focus on the anti-submarine warfare mission.
+The Niedersachsen-class frigate (F126 / MKS180) was designed as a successor to the Brandenburg-class frigate (F123), and was intended to be used as a multi-role frigate with a focus on the anti-submarine warfare mission.
 In June 2020, the BAAINBw signed a contract with Damen for the design and the construction of four F126 ships.[9]
 The contract was later extended to six ships, and with an entry in service in 2028.[10]

 Development